The Icefields Parkway is a breathtaking 144-mile drive situated between Banff and Jasper National Parks in Alberta, Canada.

 You’re in the mountains at higher elevations and even when you expect it to be a warm summer day, you could find yourself needing pants or long sleeves.

-No matter which season you’re driving the Icefields Parkway, be prepared.
+No matter which season you’re driving the Icefields Parkway, be prepared with the right gear and clothing.

-• The Icefields Parkway has little to no cell phone service.
-Plan to be disconnected while on your drive.
+- The Icefields Parkway has little to no cell phone service.
+Plan to be disconnected while on your drive by downloading maps on Google Maps for offline use.

-• In winter, mind all of the above.
-In addition, you must have a vehicle with snow tires for an Icefields Parkway winter so be sure to specify this if renting a car.
+- In winter, you must have a vehicle with snow tires for an Icefields Parkway winter so be sure to ask for this if renting a car.

 Icefields Parkway Camping and Icefields Parkway Hotels

-Your journey on the Icefields Parkway should be savored and enjoyed.
-Depending on your stops, it’s probably best to camp at one of the many camping areas for a night.
-Or, alternatively, plan to stay at an Icefields Parkway accommodation.
+Your journey on the Icefields Parkway shouldn’t be rushed.
+If you plan to hike a lot, it’s probably best to camp at one of the many camping areas for a night.
+Or, plan to stay at an Icefields Parkway accommodation.

 The Icefields Parkway campgrounds are scattered along the drive.
 There are 11 sites in total, many of which are on a first come first serve basis.
-As mentioned above, you’ll need to stock up on food and supplies before getting on the Icefields Parkway.
+As mentioned above, you’ll need to stock up on food and supplies before getting on the Icefields Parkway so that you’re prepared for a night outdoors.

-If you’re looking for Icefields Parkway lodging, the Glacier View Inn, the Crossing Resort, and the Sunwapta Falls Resort are hotels along the way.
+If you’re looking for Icefields Parkway lodging, the Glacier View Lodge, the Crossing Resort, and the Sunwapta Falls Resort are hotels along the way.

-• Go as far as the Glacier View Inn across from the Columbia Icefields Centre.
+- Go as far as the Glacier View Lodge across from the Columbia Icefields Centre.
 It’s a perfect stopping point before waking up fresh for Jasper National Park the next morning.

-• Similarly, from a hotel like the Mount Robson Inn in Jasper, you could get back on the Icefields Parkway to take advantage of the hikes closer to town.
+- Similarly, from a hotel like the Fairmont Jasper Park Lodge, you could get back on the Icefields Parkway to take advantage of the hikes closer to town.

 Icefields Parkway Driving Guide